 Hebrews 10:36 “For you have need of endurance, so that after you have done the will of God, you may receive the promise”

 The High School my kids attended had an incredible Cross Country running program.
-A short walk in the gymnasium proved evidence of their success by all the championship banners that were hanging in the rafters.
-Whether it was the girls or the boys teams, the sequential years of victory proved that whatever techniques they used for preparation was working well.
+A short walk in the gymnasium proved evidence of their success by all the championship banners that are hanging in the rafters.
+Whether it was the girls or the boys teams, the sequential years of victory proved the techniques they used for preparation was working well.

 Endurance is a quality that is critical for life.
-Whether your competing in a cross country race or you are running the race that God has set before you, preparation, training, and having a right mindset is key to finishing well.
+Whether your competing in a cross country race or your running the race that God has set before you, preparation, training, and having a right mindset is key to finishing well.

 1 Corinthians 9:27 “But I discipline my body and bring it into subjection, lest, when I have preached to others, I myself should become disqualified.”

 The greek term for discipline is the word, ‘hupópiazó‘, literally it means to strike under the eye.
 Basically, Paul is saying that in order to keep himself pure and undefiled, he must beat his body into submission.
-Now if punching yourself in the face seems a bit extreme for you, I would look closer at the reasoning for this aggressive approach emphasized for keeping oneself pure.
+Now if punching yourself in the face seems a bit extreme for you, you might want to take a closer look at the reasoning for an approach that emphasizes keeping oneself pure.